The most common cause of death with sleep apnea

 • Smoking

-Each of these factors can influence the likelihood of developing sleep apnea and its severity.
+These factors can influence the likelihood and severity of developing sleep apnea.

 The Role of Obesity in Obstructive Sleep Apnea

 Obesity is a primary risk factor for obstructive sleep apnea.
-Excess weight, particularly around the neck, can narrow the airway and disrupt normal breathing during sleep.
+Excess weight around the neck can narrow the airway and disrupt normal breathing during sleep.
 This can lead to repeated episodes of apnea, characterized by brief pauses in breathing.

 Moreover, obesity can exacerbate the symptoms of sleep apnea, such as daytime fatigue and snoring.
-Therefore, weight management is a critical aspect of sleep apnea treatment and prevention.
+Therefore, weight management is critical to treating and preventing sleep apnea.

 Other Contributing Factors